opentelekomcloud/bms-network-setup/README.md

 }
 ```
 bms-network-setup.py creates the ifcfg-eth0, -eth1, -bond0, -vlan2315, and -vlan3996 files.
-bond0 will enslave eth0 and eth1, creating an LACP (802.1ad) link.
+bond0 will enslave eth0 and eth1, creating an bond link (mode1 => active/passive).
 vlan2315 and vlan3996 are VLANs on this bond0 device, the former configured with DHCP
 while the latter has a static configuration.